 - DC's Crisis Crossover for 1996 was Final Night, in which Hal Jordan as Parallax redeems himself with his Heroic Sacrifice to re-ignite the sun, thus saving the planet Earth.

-- Star Wars Comic Book/Legacy: An epic Deconstructor Fleet of the Star Wars Expanded Universe.
+- Star Wars: Legacy: An epic Deconstructor Fleet of the Star Wars franchise.

 - Gotham Central: Took the radical approach of focusing on the Gotham City Police Department as they try to solve crimes amidst Batman and his villains.
 Several of its characters have gone on to be Legacy Characters for DC heroes.